fan-song06/fan-song06.github.io/_pages/cv.md

 *   Results in Physics,
 *   Data in Brief,
 *   Digital health,
-*   Biomedical Signal Processing and Control
+*   Biomedical Signal Processing and Control,
+*   Heliyon,
 *   ...